© GaPa Tourismus GmbH

 (Garmisch-Partenkirchen - Grainau - Eibsee)

-From Garmisch-Partenkirchen train station, you can easily take the RVO (Regionalverkehr Oberbayern) bus line 9840 to Eibsee.
+From Garmisch-Partenkirchen train station, you can easily take line 323 (formerly 9840) of the MVV (RVO buses / Regionalverkehr Oberbayern) to Eibsee.

 • The journey takes around 40 minutes.

-• Please board at the front of the bus only.
+• Please only board at the front of the bus.
+Tickets can be purchased here.

-• Please note that the Bayernticket and Werdenfelsticket are not accepted.
+• Please note that the Deutschland-Ticket, Bayern-Ticket, and Regio-Ticket Werdenfels are not accepted.

-We recommend arriving at Eibsee or the Zugspitze cable car before 10:00 a.m. or after 12:00 p.m., as the buses are often very busy in between!
+We recommend that you arrive at Eibsee or the Zugspitze cable car before 10:00 a.m. or after 12:00 p.m., as the buses are often very busy in between!

 Arrival by train